 Q. I want to find information about long-term care facilities in my community.
 What’s a good resource?

-A. The Office of the Seniors Advocate’s British Columbia Long-Term Care Facilities: Quick Facts Directory lists information for publicly subsidized facilities in British Columbia.
+A. The Office of the Seniors Advocate publishes the British Columbia Long-Term Care Directory which lists information for publicly subsidized facilities in British Columbia.
 The Directory contains a range of information including care hours, food services, contact information, languages spoken, number of private rooms, number of licensing incidents, complaints, as well as levels of therapies provided and additional care quality indicators.
-View the Directory here

 Q. Can I get help paying for my prescriptions?